 When attending your appointments, it is likely you will encounter a number of tests that are intended to help your doctor detect and identify any problems with your eyes.

-Visual acuity tests are used to determine the smallest letters you can read on a standardised chart or card held 20 feet (6 metres) away.
-Ophthalmologists routinely use a number of different standardised charts in their practices.
+Visual acuity tests are used to determine the smallest letters you can read on a standardized chart or card held 20 feet (6 meters) away.
+Ophthalmologists routinely use a number of different standardized charts in their practices.

 Optical Coherence Tomography, or OCT, might sound complicated, but it’s really just a light that scans your retina.
-The scan creates a visualisation of the different layers of the retina, producing a sort of map allowing the doctor or nurse to measure its thickness and view retinal details.
+The scan produces a visualization of the different layers of the retina, producing a sort of map that lets the doctor or nurse measure its thickness and view retinal details.
 This is important for understanding exactly what’s happening around your macula.

 Fluorescein angiography is a procedure where a dye is injected into your bloodstream.
 It highlights the blood vessels at the back of your eye, which helps your doctor or nurse assess how leaky they are, and whether they have become restricted in any way.

 Understand where you are and what you need to do

 See what most DME patients want to know about